 Populate authentication data

-If you populate authentication data for your users, then users do not need to register for password reset before being able to use SSPR.
-As long as users have the authentication data defined that meets the password reset policy you have defined, users are able to reset their passwords.
+You should populate the authentication data for your users.
+That way users don't need to register for password reset before they are able to use SSPR.
+As long as users have provided the authentication data that meets the password reset policy you have defined, they are able to reset their passwords.

-Disabling self-service password reset is as simple as opening your Azure AD tenant and going to Password Reset, Properties, and choosing Nobody under Self Service Password Reset Enabled
+It's easy to disable self-service password reset.
+Open your Azure AD tenant and go to Password Reset > Properties, and then select None under Self Service Password Reset Enabled.